Corporate backers demand answers over Oxfam sex crimes scandal

 The charity raised £17.4 million ($24 million) from philanthropists, companies and foundations last year, according to its annual report.

-Visa described the sex crimes revelations as "deeply disturbing."
+Visa described the sex crimes revelations as "deeply concerning."

 "We are engaging with Oxfam to understand exactly what occurred and what recourse will be taken," Visa said in a statement.
 "We are committed to the highest standards of professional and personal conduct, and we expect the same from our partners."